Everyone has a different idea about what “healthy food” means.

 The “healthiest food in the world” is subjective, but practically all of the foods on this list can improve health.

-Among the most nutritious options are the animal foods, especially beef liver, which is a nutritional powerhouse.
+Among the most nutritious options are animal foods, especially beef liver, which is a nutritional powerhouse.

-In my view, not only should an optimal diet include various animal and plant foods, but it should also be one that you enjoy.
+However, not only should an optimal diet include various nutritious foods, but it should also be one that you enjoy.

-For instance, a healthy diet is not much use if you cannot stick to it.
+For instance, a healthy diet is useless if you cannot stick to it.

-If you need to make some positive dietary changes, try working some of these healthy foods into your eating plan.
+If you need to make some positive dietary changes, try working some of these healthy foods—ones that you enjoy—into your eating plan.